pfrazee/diff-file-tree/README.md

   filter: null // optional function to ignore files (function (path) => bool)
   shallow: false // dont recurse into folders that need to be added or removed
-  compareContent: false // set to true to compare by content instead of mtime & size }
+  compareContent: false // set to true to compare by content instead of mtime & size
+  compareContentCache: undefined // provide an object to cache file equality tests in memory }
 ```